umbraco/UmbracoDocs/11/umbraco-cms/reference/security/external-login-providers.md

 </details>

+## Extend core functionality

+When you are implementing your own custom authentication on Users and/or Members on your Umbraco CMS website, you are effectively extending existing features.

+The process requires adding a couple of new classes (`.cs` files) to your Umbraco project:

+* **Custom-named configuration** to add additional configuration for handling different options related to the authentication.
+* A **static extention class** to extend on the default authentication implementation in Umbraco CMS for either Users or Members.

 ## Generic examples

-To configure an external login provider two things are required:

-* A static extention class.
-* Custom-named configuration.

-{% hint style="info"%}
-The following presents a series of generic examples. "*Provider*" is used in place of the names of actual external login providers.
+The following section presents a series of generic examples.

-When you implement your own custom authentication, ensure to replace "Provider" with the name of the provider used.
+"*Provider*" is used to replace place of the names of actual external login providers.
+When you implement your own custom authentication, you will need to use the correct method names for the chosen provider.
-{% endhint %}

 ### Custom-named configuration